 Depending on the damages, you may need to create a comprehensive checklist of what needs to be fixed or replaced.

-If there has been severe structural damage or flooding inside your home, your house and property insurance will send someone over to asses the damages and create their own report before issuing the funds to begin rebuilding.
+If there has been severe structural damage or flooding inside your home, your house and property insurance will send someone over to assess the damages and create their own report before issuing the funds to begin rebuilding.

 This is where the warning at Luke chapter 12 verse 15 comes in,